Shire Lane, Chorleywood, Rickmansworth, Hertfordshire WD3

 The list description (see below) describes the building and repetition is not necessary.
 In summary, it consists of a routine turn of the twentieth-century roughcast cottage (which could have been run up without a professional architect’s involvement), which was extended in Voysey’s distinctive style.
 The ruling features of Voysey’s work are the expansive hipped roof and the bands of mullioned windows to the front elevation.
 Voysey’s work is also much in evidence at the rear, especially with a long extension on the right (when viewed from the garden).
 A utilitarian brick extension was added along the breadth of the studio after the building became a church.
 The layout consists of the worship space right of the entrance (also used for secular activities) and behind this is a loggia-type extension.
 On the left of the building is a sacristy at the front, behind this a toilet and then behind this a kitchen; in the centre, between the kitchen and worship space/loggia is a meeting room.
 There are no fittings and furnishings of special interest.

-Architect: Not known for the original house (possibly the work of a speculative builder); extension by C. F. A. Voysey
+Architect: Not established; extension by C. F. A. Voysey

 Original Date: 1895